leenathomas01/leenathomas01/README.md

 # Hi, I'm Leena Thomas 👋

 ### Systems Researcher & Architect
-*Exploring stability, state control, and structural restraint in complex, adaptive systems.*
+*Exploring stability, adaptation, and structural control in complex systems.*

 ---

-### Core Thesis
+### Core Question

-> **How do complex systems remain stable when primary assumptions fail?**
+> **How do systems remain stable when assumptions fail?**

-Across AI systems, infrastructure, governance, and cognition—the structural constraint remains the same: **Stability under pressure.**
+Across AI systems, governance, infrastructure, and cognition, the recurring constraint is the same: **Stability under pressure.**

-This profile hosts a distributed, non-linear body of work testing these system boundaries.
+This profile contains a distributed body of exploratory research examining system behavior, coordination, drift, and constraint across domains.

 ---

 ## 🗺️ The Research Index

-To explore the paths, structural maps, and individual project repositories, below is the central directory:
+Central directory for active and archived research paths:

 ### 📂 [leenathomas01/research-index](https://github.com/leenathomas01/Research-index)